OpenImagingLab/DualDn/INSTALL.md

       If successful, it should return the version number such as `12.84`, if not, the installation is failed.

    - On Windows platforms, ensure that ExifTool is added to system's **GLOBAL PATH** as well as the compiler's (e.g. in VSCode) **PATH**.
-   - On Unix platforms, typically used as remote servers, after unzipping the `Image-ExifTool-12.84.tar.gz` file, you can add the following lines to '.bashrc' file for automated configuration:
+   - On Unix platforms (which are typically used as remote servers), after unzipping the `Image-ExifTool-12.84.tar.gz` file, you can add the following lines to '.bashrc' file for automated configuration:
       ```
       export PERL5LIB=/'the path to'/Image-ExifTool-12.84/install/share/perl5
       export PATH=/'the path to'/Image-ExifTool-12.84/install/bin:$PATH
-      ```

-4. Install dependencies

-    ```
-    pip install -r requirements.txt
       ```